lastweakness/gentore/README.md

 ## What do I ask in return?

 Really, nothing.
 I made this for my personal use and decided to let the world use it if they want it.
 Donations won't reach my corners anyway.
-But if you really, really wanna help, a more powerful Linux laptop would be nice.
-I'm from India and availability of good Linux laptops are horribly bad.
-Furthermore, I'm 16 and not independent from my parents, who are, at the moment, pretty much broke.
-I wish to keep my passion of programming and wish to support the projects I love but I'm very limited in what I can do.
-I'm on a loud Acer Aspire 3810TG with no capacity whatsoever for even proper browsing.
-A few of the projects I love are games and how do I contribute if I can't even play them to begin with.
-If you are interested in helping me out, please send a mail to <lastweakness@tuta.io>.
-I'm counting on you, generous strangers. :)